Dammiegold/World_Population_Analysis/README.md

 ## Analysis Tool
-The data will be transformed, cleaned, organized, and analyzed using Power BI
+The data will be transformed, cleaned, organized, and analyzed using Power BI.